 That partnership is no longer active but is something that Chase may consider adding back in the future.
 To get an inside look at one of the old perks from the partnership, check out this insider access article from the 2019 PGA Championship.

-In the meantime, cardholders have a robust rewards program, with 2x the points on travel purchases through Chase Ultimate Rewards®, 3x points on dining, online grocery stores (limits apply), and select streaming services, 2x points on all other travel, and 1x point on all other purchases.
-Plus, golfers who frequently travel can take advantage of an introductory offer of 100,000 bonus points equal to $750 towards travel when redeemed through Chase Ultimate Rewards®.
+In the meantime, cardholders have a robust rewards program, with 5x the points on travel purchases through Chase Ultimate Rewards®, 3x points on dining, online grocery stores (limits apply), and select streaming services, 2x points on all other travel, and 1x point on all other purchases.
+Plus, golfers who frequently travel can take advantage of an introductory offer of 60,000 bonus points equal to $750 towards travel when redeemed through Chase Ultimate Rewards®.
 To receive this bonus, you must spend $4,000 on purchases in the first three months after the account opening.
-Plus, you can earn up to $50 towards grocery store purchases in the form of a statement credit within your first year of account opening.

 To learn more about the Chase Sapphire Preferred Card, click here.